AymKh/elToro/README.md

 #Coded by AymKh 2019

-The code is messy and has alot of bugs, for instance the user input is not being monitered .
+The code is messy and has alot of bugs, for instance the user input is not being monitored .

-when the game starts a logo screen will display along with some rules .
+when the game starts a logo screen will be displayed along with some rules .

 <img src="readMe/1.png" width="500">